 - Forgetting about a prior injury and putting you on an exercise regimen that leads to an injury.

-These lawsuits can be filed against the personal trainer and his or her employer (part of a fitness center injury lawsuit).
+These lawsuits can be filed against the personal trainer and their employer (part of a fitness center injury lawsuit).
 The compensation is meant to cover the medical bills and other expenses caused by the personal trainer’s negligence.

 In this article, our California personal injury lawyers discuss: